Angels' Reid Detmers adds immaculate inning to no-hitter

 Duran has been one of the batters in all three against the Rangers, a first according to MLB.com.

-He went 0-1 with a 5.67 ERA in six starts after his no-hitter before he was sent to Triple-A Salt Lake for a couple weeks, but he is showing signs of bouncing back.
+Detmers — the 10th overall pick by the Angels in the 2020 draft out of the University Of Louisville — went 0-1 with a 5.67 ERA in six starts after his no-hitter before he was sent to Triple-A Salt Lake for one start, but he is showing signs of bouncing back.

 Since being recalled, Detmers is 1-0 with a 1.13 ERA in four starts.
 He has allowed four runs (three earned) in 24 innings with 31 strikeouts.

+“The guy that’s come back (from Triple-A) it’s just been incredible.
+He’s been able to self adjust on the mound, His presence, everything about him has been pretty good,” Angels interim manager Phil Nevin said.
+“Quite frankly, he shouldn’t have given up any runs today.”

-Before Detmers, Houston’s Mike Fiers in 2015 was the last to do the immaculate/no-hitter double in the same year.
+Detmers is also the first picher since Houston’s Mike Fiers in 2015 to do the immaculate/no-hitter double in the same year.

 It is only the third immaculate inning in Angels history, with all three occurring in the second inning.
 Nolan Ryan was the first on July 9, 1972 against Boston and Garrett Richards accomplished it on June 4, 2014 at Houston.